roma-p/vit/etc/j.md

 x graph branch: "branch: nouppercase branch" x rebase does not work.
 - checkout from commit does not make use of package path? weird...
-- list tag by branch / only versionned tag not done. x rebase does not appear on graph but appears on log.
+> list tag by branch / only versionned tag not done. x rebase does not appear on graph but appears on log.
 Maybe branch tip not updated upon rebase? x rebase if I'm the editor? need to check if local changes. either commit it or reset it. x K don't keep file. kept as editor in tree-asset but file deleted and removed from indexTracked file.
 - rebase from tag.
-- versionned tag on branch dir when created asset
+x versionned tag on branch dir when created asset
 - probalby editor of too much things! editor is not always released.

 x add clean to CLI.